ksylvan/binaural/README.md

 #### Nature Sounds

 - **Rain**: Natural rain sound simulation that provides a calming and consistent audio backdrop.
 Helps mask external distractions while creating a soothing ambience.
+- **Ocean**: Simulates the rhythmic sound of ocean waves, combining a low-frequency rumble with periodic wave crests.
+Creates a dynamic yet calming natural soundscape.

 Adding background noise can help mask distracting environmental sounds or provide a constant auditory backdrop.
 Different noise types may be beneficial for different use cases based on their frequency characteristics.